The programme organizes a lecture series in honour of Otto Riese.

 Otto Riese (1894-1977) was a professor and Dean at the University of Lausanne Law School who became the first German judge at the European Court of Justice.
 Find out more...

-Thursday 19 February 2015, 11th Otto-Riese-Lecture - Opening of the Academic Term of the LLM Programme (speaker and topic - tbc)
+19 February 2015, Professor Erik de Brabandere (Univerity of Leiden)(11th Otto-Riese-Lecture - Opening of the Academic Term of the LLM Programme)

 18 September 2014, Secretary of State Jacques de Watteville (Head of the State Secretariat for International Financial Matters within the Swiss Federal Department of Finance, Berne): Challenges for the Swiss financial sector - the gap between perception and reality (10th Otto-Riese-Lecture)